 Jeffrey Smith is the former head of the firm's National Security practice.
-He regularly counsels both US and foreign companies on a wide range of national security issues.
+He regularly counsels both U.S. and foreign companies on a wide range of national security issues.
 His practice includes advising major defense and aerospace companies and representing major media organizations and individuals with respect to First Amendment issues and unauthorized disclosures of classified information.
-Mr. Smith has frequently represented prominent individuals in congressional investigations and federal prosecutions.
+Jeffrey has frequently represented prominent individuals in congressional investigations and federal prosecutions.
 He has also represented major universities on national security issues.

-In 1992 and 1993, Mr. Smith served as the chief of the Clinton Transition Team at the US Department of Defense.
+In 1992 and 1993, Jeffrey served as the chief of the Clinton Transition Team at the U.S. Department of Defense.
 He also chaired the Joint Security Commission established in 1993 by Secretary of Defense Les Aspin and CIA Director James Woolsey to examine the security procedures of the defense and intelligence communities and the companies that contract with them.
 In addition, he served on the congressionally mandated Commission on Roles and Missions of the Armed Services.
-Mr. Smith is a member of several boards and currently serves as Chairman of the CIA Officers Memorial Foundation.
+From 2020 to 2023, Jeffrey served as Chair of the CIA Officers Memorial Foundation.

 - Finmeccanica SpA in its acquisitions of DRS Technologies, Inc.

 - Major media associations and the Newspaper Association of America on "leaks" of classified information and First Amendment issues.